arogozhnikov/python3_with_pleasure/README.md

 ```

 Three times less space.
 And it is *much* faster.
-Actually similar compression (but not speed) is achievable with `protocol=2` parameter, but users typically ignore this option (or simply are not aware of it).
+Actually similar compression (but not speed) is achievable with `protocol=2` parameter, but developers typically ignore this option (or simply are not aware of it).

+Note: pickle is [not safe](https://docs.python.org/3/library/pickle.html) (and not quite transferrable), so never unpickle data received from an untrusted or unauthenticated source.

 ## Safer comprehensions